pranav-mahure/Productivity-Habit-Tracker/README.md

 # 🙌 Acknowledgements

-Built as a part of my journey to becoming Version 0 — a disciplined, self-led developer.
+Built as a part of my journey to becoming — a disciplined, self-led developer.
 Special thanks to Flask and SQLAlchemy.